shihab97820/base-learning/README.md

-## Day 37 – Understanding Data Availability 📦
+## Day 38 – Exploring Onchain Analytics 📊

-Today's learning focused on data availability and why it is important for Layer 2 networks like Base.
+Today's learning focused on onchain analytics and how blockchain data can be turned into useful insights.

-I learned that scaling a blockchain is not only about processing transactions faster.
-The data required to verify and reconstruct Layer 2 activity also needs to remain available.
-Base relies on Ethereum for data availability and settlement, helping maintain transparency while keeping transaction costs lower than executing everything directly on Ethereum.
+I learned that onchain analytics can help track transactions, active addresses, token movements, smart contract interactions, and overall network activity.
+Because blockchain data is publicly available, developers and researchers can use it to build dashboards, monitor trends, and better understand how an ecosystem is growing.

-Understanding data availability gave me a better idea of how different components of Layer 2 infrastructure work together.
-Efficient data handling is an important part of making blockchain networks scalable, reliable, and accessible.
+Exploring onchain analytics helped me realize that blockchain transparency is not only about verifying transactions.
+It also creates a valuable source of data for research, product development, and understanding user behavior across the Base ecosystem.

-**#Base #BuildOnBase #DataAvailability #Layer2 #Ethereum #Scaling #Web3 #100DaysOfBase**
+**#Base #BuildOnBase #OnchainAnalytics #BlockchainData #Ethereum #Web3 #100DaysOfBase**